Products

 3

 Everyone gets paid.
 Bridging, swapping and delivery are handled for you, with gas included on arrival.
-A leg that can't fill is refunded automatically.
+A leg that can't fill is not lost — its amount stays reserved for you to claim back on-chain.

 Fan-out swap vs. a normal swap vs. a multisend